The Archives

 After years of trying without success, this Spring my husband announced that he was giving up, and he was going to put down mulch because he was sick of mowing dirt.

-I have a strong preference for the a natural look, so I balked at the idea of covering our yard with brown—or worse yet, red—mulch.
+I have a strong preference for the natural look, so I balked at the idea of covering what little green we have with brown—or worse yet, red—mulch.

 A labyrinth is an ancient symbol for wholeness.
 It combines the circle and the spiral into a meandering but purposeful path representing a journey to one’s own center and back again into the world.